firesparks8/firesparks8.github.io/_posts/2017-3-31-The-Contact-Experience.md

 Now, while back in the 90s it was impressive the variety of footage he had about Dr. Arroway; nowadays it doesn't take extensive Google-sleuthing to find a substantial amount of information about an individual.
 Between what they post themselves and what others post about them, you could hypothetically build a relatively extensive candidate profile - outside of what they provide you in a resume and cover letter.

 A lot of applicants give you a lot of information *in* their resumes that can go overlooked during the screening process.
-I can't tell you how many times I've been on calls with recruiters who did little to know prep work before a screening call.
+I can't tell you how many times I've been on calls with recruiters who did little to no prep work before a screening call.

 Taking those extra steps before a call shows a candidate you care and that you pay attention to detail.

 Honestly, it will also save you time down the line if you pay an extra bit of attention to a resume *before* that screener call.
-You may be able to gleen whether the individual would actually be a great fit for the organization or what talents they bring to the table.
+You may be able to glean whether the individual would be a great fit for the organization or what talents they bring to the table.

 Finally, as a recruiter or even a hiring manager - you represent your company to all potential candidates.
-Even if a candidate doesn't get the job; impressing them with some extra research and pointed questions that relate to their backgrounds or accomplishments - really goes a long way in elevating a company profile among the applicant community.
+Even if a candidate doesn't get the job; impressing them with some extra research and pointed questions that relate to their backgrounds or accomplishments - goes a long way in elevating a company profile among the applicant community.

 The above can also apply to a Project Manager who does some extra work when they are assigned new reports to a project team.
-Doing some investigation both internally and externally and familiarizing yourself with what they have done in the past can help you better understand their capaibilities and where different team members compliment eachother.
+Doing some investigation both internally and externally and familiarizing yourself with what they have done in the past can help you better understand their capabilities and where different team members complement each other.
 It can also shed light to what tasks may best compliment or bring the best out of a person's attribute.
-This is definitely useful when being assigned a new project team or in a consulting project management role.
+This is useful when being assigned a new project team or in a consulting project management role.
 Your team member's will appreciate the extra care you've spent forming their team profiles and trying to match them with tasks that will resonate with them.

 ## You're an interesting species.
 An interesting mix.
 You're capable of such beautiful dreams, and such horrible nightmares.